-The integrated facility includes behavioral health services, primary care, addiction treatment, dental care, laboratory services, women's health, urgent care, pediatrics, and internal medicine services.
-Marana Healthcare is recognized as a Patient-Centered Medical Home, which provides a unique opportunity for interns to become integrated into this unique model of comprehensive care delivery.
-MHC clinics are located on the northern end of Pima County.
+The integrated facilities include specialty and primary behavioral health, primary care, addiction treatment, dental care, laboratory services, women's health, urgent care, pediatrics, and internal medicine services.
+MHC Healthcare is recognized as a Patient-Centered Medical Home, which provides a unique opportunity for interns to function within nationally recognized integration care centers.
+MHC clinics are located throughout Marana, Catalina, Oro Valley, Tucson, and South Tucson with patients that live even beyond these towns traveling to one of our clinics for care.